mikezimm/fps-JS/FPS-JS-CHANGELOG.md

 - src/components/Refiners

 ### common - interfaces or functions that seem to be used in a lot of places
-- ISimpleLink with Url, Description, target? :  src/common/interfaces/links.ts
+- IISimpleLink with Url, Description, target? :  src/common/interfaces/links.ts
 - DisplayMode so I do not need msft import : src\common\interfaces\displayMode.ts